JGCRI/moirai/ancillary/carbon_harmonization/readme.md

 * (8) `refveg_carbon_thematic.bil`: Land cover classes from moirai in the reference carbon year (currently set to 2010).
 This file is also copied from the base outputs of moirai.
 * (9)  `refveg_area_carbon_2000.bil`: Carbon area for the reference year (2000) set in `moirai.h`.
 Currently set to 2010.
 This file is copied from the base outputs of moirai.
 (Only used when using FAO HWSD data )
 * (10) `refveg_carbon_thematic_2000.bil`: Land cover classes from moirai in the reference year  (2000).
 This file is also copied from the base outputs of moirai.(Only used when using FAO HWSD data )
+* (11) Land use classes from moirai in the reference year  (2000 & 2010).
+These are .bil files corresponding to land use types (cropland, pasture & urbanland).

 ## Main harmonization script
+`moirai_carbon_harmonization_Land_cover.R` which performs the harmonization for three  types of carbon (soil, above ground biomass, below ground biomass) for 6 states (weighted_average, min, max, q1, q3, median) for each unmanaged land type.
+Each type of carbon requires around 20 mins to run through (bringing the total runtime of the script to 1 hour).

-`moirai_carbon_harmonization.R` which performs the harmonization for three  types of carbon (soil, above ground biomass, below ground biomass) for 6 states (weighted_average, min, max, q1, q3, median).
+`moirai_managedland_carbon_harmonization_LandUse.R` which performs the harmonization for three  types of carbon (soil, above ground biomass, below ground biomass) for 6 states (weighted_average, min, max, q1, q3, median) for each managed land type.
 Each type of carbon requires around 20 mins to run through (bringing the total runtime of the script to 1 hour).

 `moirai_carbon_harmonization_FAO.R` which performs the harmonization for soil carbon  for 6 states (weighted_average, min, max, q1, q3, median).
 Each type of carbon requires around 20 mins to run through (bringing the total runtime of the script to 1 hour).
 This script is specifically used only when using the FAO HWSD soil carbon data.